History of Northeast Truck Camper Jamborees

 Two years later

-Two years later, jamborees increased, and those attending expanded beyond the New England states.
-One jamboree was held at Carlisle, PA, where the attendance numbered 109 TCers.
+Two years later, the number of jamborees increased, and attendees expanded beyond the New England states.
+One jamboree was held at Carlisle, PA, where 109 TCers attended.

 Yes.
-Planned activities also expanded at the jamboree to include a welcoming gathering on Thursday nights with appetizers or a dessert table.
+The planned activities at the jamboree also expanded to include a welcoming gathering on Thursday nights with appetizers or a dessert table.

 Friday night might include wine tasting or some other treat.